 Practical Implementation Suggestions

 We advise assignment of this content during a clinical experience with underserved, uninsured, or homeless patients.
 The content works well when divided as 1-2 module assignments per week over a 4-week clinical rotation.
 Modules can be assigned as independent background reading, then reinforced in group discussions.
 Most training programs find it easiest to assign the core module content as a syllabus then encourage application in clinical settings.
 For residency programs with learners providing continuity care in Federally Qualified Healthcare Centers, the content has been used for ambulatory case conference discussions.
+Application during 4th year medical student rotations has also been considered effective, including special attention to the bio-psychosocial history and its effect on patient management options.
 Faculty are encouraged to personally explore this website, with the following implementation options in mind:

 - Online independent study: Modules include formative pre-tests to stimulate learner awareness of their knowledge deficiencies.
 Case-based reading materials and supplementary resource links are then followed by post-module retesting.
-For convenience, the core content is also provided in a downloadable format, the Caring Book, suitable for handheld reference or printing.
 The game may be played as many times as one likes, and high scorers are posted to the website.
 Therefore, this content is designed to support independent, self-directed adult learners.